 - Dry your clothes outdoors if you can, rather than using a tumble dryer.
 Tumble dryers can cost as much as £100 a year to run.

-- See if you can switch to a cheaper energy deal: you could save over £250 during a nine-month let by moving from a common pricey deal to the cheapest available*.
+- See if you can switch to a cheaper energy deal: you could save a lot during a nine-month let by moving from a common pricey deal to the cheapest available.
 More on how to switch, below.

 Can I change gas or electricity supplier as a tenant?If you pay your energy company directly for your gas and electricity, then you can choose your energy supplier (that's set out in consumer protection law).